-Letting go of an employee can be difficult, and it is hard to decide when you’ve reached the point where it is best to fire someone.
+Letting go of an employee can be difficult, and it is hard to decide when you’ve reached the point when it is best to fire someone.
 Sometimes the situation is clear-cut and it is easy to decide that it is time to terminate an employee, if they have committed a legal, moral or ethical infraction the decision to fire someone is swift and simple.

 The more difficult decisions about whether you should let an employee go have to deal with things that are varying shades of grey.
 Usually the more ambiguous decision to terminate involve one of two kinds of things that make the employee no longer fit the organization, either they aren’t performing or there are personality issues.
 If you’re trying to decide whether to keep an employee there is a worksheet available that helps weigh the cost and the benefit of keeping the employee.